jaredh159/tailwind-react-native-classnames/readme.md

 ## RN-Only Additions

-`twrn` implements all of the tailwind utilities which overlap with supported RN (native, not web) style props.
+`twrnc` implements all of the tailwind utilities which overlap with supported RN (native, not web) style props.
 But it also adds a sprinkling of RN-only utilities which don't map to web-css, including: